 All of our IRONMAN® 70.3® Puerto Rico customers were contacted with the date and time of pick up at their specific partner shop.

 Customers were mostly grateful and observant of our new protocol.
-However, some were already descending into fear; looking angry, bothered or suspicious, some reminding their spouses/partners, perhaps in louder than normal voices, to stay 6ft back from the TBT driver.
-It was a scary time facing the unknown as the country slowly shut down.
+However, some were already descending into fear; looking angry, bothered or suspicious, some reminding their athletes, perhaps in louder than normal voices, to stay 6ft back from the TBT driver.
+It was a scary time as the world faced the unknown.

 Some customers couldn’t make it to the bike shop at the specified time, so while our drivers didn’t go near customers, they did hand deliver bikes to homes when necessary.
 Usually a garage door would be left open for our driver to drop the bike.
 No human interaction.